duckyngo/duckyngo.github.io/content/posts/2024-10-book-takeaways-posing-lindsay-adler/index.md

 ---
 slug: book-takeaways-posing-lindsay-adler
-title: "Book Takeaways: The Photographer's Guide to Posing: Techniques to Flatter Everyone By Lindsay Adler"
+title: "Book Takeaways: The Photographer's Guide to Posing By Lindsay Adler"

 date: 2024-10-02